yuraware/get_permission/README.md

 -->

 # get_permission
-Flutter plugin for permissions handling.
+Flutter plugin for permissions handling on iOS and Android.

 ## Features
 - [x] get statuses of permissions